Department of Bioproducts and Biosystems

 Research

-The research at the Department of Bioproducts and Biosystems focuses on products derived from nature through green chemistry or biotechnological methods.
+The research in the Department of Bioproducts and Biosystems focuses on products derived from nature through green chemistry or biotechnological methods.
 Our department’s core competencies include synthetic biology, biochemical and biotechnical processing, the chemistry of lignocellulosic materials, pre-treatment and fractionation of biomass, downstream unit operations as well as the characterization and analysis of materials.

-Bio2 is internationally recognised for its multidisciplinary engineering education development in digitalised and online learning environments.
+BIO2 is internationally recognised for its multidisciplinary engineering education development in digitalised and online learning environments.

 Biobased Colloids and Materials (BiCMat)